 Potty training is made easier if you identify a spot in your yard or home where your puppy should “go.”
 When your puppy indicates they need to go potty, lead them to that spot and wait.
 After your puppy becomes familiar with one location, leading them back to the same spot can help encourage them.

 Go to the Potty Spot Frequently

 Puppies need to be taken to their potty spot frequently, especially at the beginning of the training process.
-If you are teaching your dog to go potty outdoors, for example, familiarizing them with a daily walk routine can teach them to hold their bladder in anticipation of an upcoming visit outside.
+If you are training your dog to pee outside, for example, familiarizing them with a daily walk routine can teach them to hold their bladder in anticipation of an upcoming visit outside.
 If your pup has an indoor potty spot, encourage to go to that location when they have to eliminate it.

 Taking your dog for frequent potty breaks can also help you minimize accidents.
 Consider taking a trip to the potty spot after your dog wakes up, after meals, after drinking lots of water, and immediately before bed.
 These trips will help them cut down on accidents, and will further help them go potty in a spot you choose.

 You’ll find that a puppy’s bathroom breaks will closely parallel their feeding schedule.
 Since every puppy is different, measure how long after mealtime your dog needs to go potty.
 This will help you set meal times around your preferred puppy bathroom break schedule.